Non-Abelian Symmetry Operators from Hanging Branes in $AdS_5 \times S^5$: Abstract

 \section{Abstract}

 We investigate the holographic realization of topological operators for continuous non-Abelian symmetries in quantum field theories.
-As a concrete case study, we focus on Type IIB string theory on $AdS_5 \times S^5$ which admits an $SO(6)$ isometry, dual to the R-symmetry in 4d $\mathcal{N}=4$ super Yang-Mills theory.
-We argue that symmetry operators for continuous symmetries are generally realized by bound states of D5-branes and KK monopoles hanging from the conformal boundary.
-Together they account for the contributions to the Gauss' law constraints from the self-dual 5-form flux and the Einstein-Hilbert term respectively.
-We also demonstrate how the D5-KK bound state measures the representation of the endpoint of Wilson lines constructed by D3-branes.
+As a concrete case study, we focus on type IIB string theory on $AdS_5 \times S^5$ which admits an $SO(6)$ isometry, dual to the R-symmetry in 4D $\mathcal{N}=4$ super-Yang-Mills theory.
+We argue that symmetry operators for continuous symmetries are generally realized by bound states of D5-branes and Kaluza-Klein (KK) monopoles hanging from the conformal boundary.
+Together they account for the contributions to Gauss's law constraints from the $G_5$ flux and the Einstein-Hilbert term respectively.
+We also demonstrate how the D5-KK bound state measures the representation of the end point of Wilson lines constructed by D3-branes.